MicrosoftDocs/windows-insider/wip/ISOs.md

 - If you use this drive to do a clean Windows install, connect it to the target device and reboot.
 You may also need to adjust your BIOS or UEFI settings to allow it to boot from a USB-based drive.

-## Clean installation with a Windows 11 ISO (Not an Insider Preview build)
+## Clean installation with a Windows 11 ISO (Not an Insider Preview Build)

 1. Back up all your files and applications.
 A clean install with a Windows 11 ISO will erase all of your files, settings, and applications.